kasper-piskorski/docs/pages/documentation/11-examples/graql-rules.md

 * LHS: In the `parentship` relation between child `$c` and parent `$p`, do both have a `gender` resource that is `female`?
 	* RHS: The `parentship` relation is between `mother` and `daughter`

-Now we have even more information from the data.
-Previously we made a query to determine children who have the same name as their parents.
-Now, we can make a query to determine just the sons who have the same name as their fathers:
+We can use the rule to easily discover the sons who have the same name as their fathers:

 ```graql
 match (father: $p, son: $c) isa parentship; $p has firstname $n; $c has firstname $n;